ultra-pool/g3nstake/README.md

-Jumbucks development tree
+Genstake development tree

-Jumbucks is a PoS-based cryptocurrency.
+Genstake is a PoS-based cryptocurrency.

 Development process
 ===========================